 - Avoid bladder irritants, constipation and straining.

 - Strengthen your core muscles.

 If lifestyle changes don't solve the problem, there are other possible solutions.
 If overactive bladder has been caused by problems with the pelvic muscles, physical therapy can sometimes cure it.
 And many people can get relief from medicines that relax the muscles in the bladder.

 For some, though, medications may not do the trick.
 In these cases, the person may benefit from injections of botulinum toxin (commonly known as Botox) into the bladder, which temporarily stop its muscles from contracting.

 A longer-lasting option is sacral nerve stimulation, in which a doctor implants a small device under the patient's skin (near the bottom of the spine) to stimulate the nerves that control the bladder.

 Of course, some patients end up needing treatment not for overactive bladder but for its underlying cause.

-"People with sleep apnea tend to produce a lot of fluid, which is why he was having accidents," Elterman says.
-"But once he got his sleep apnea under control, the accidents stopped as well."
+For instance, people with sleep apnea tend to produce a lot of fluid, which may lead to nighttime accidents.
+Once they get their sleep apnea under control, the accidents typically stop.

 Just as no two people are alike, every bladder is unique.
 It's important to identify how your bladder responds to different dietary items, including these common bladder irritants: